ResetXPDR/DynamicLOD_ResetEdition/README.md

        - Updates for test versions run a shorter process than release versions, as they assume all core components are already up to date.
     - **Compatibility Updates** may be auto-installed if the app fails its compatibility check and a matching update is available, which may potentially be a test build if no stable version exists.
    - App startup sequence ensures update check is completed before connecting to MSFS.
+  - The user can progressively hide parts of the UI when the app window is double clicked anywhere that is not a control.
+The first double click hides the two LOD Levels panels, the second hides all panels except the Connection Status and Sim Values panels, and the third restores all hidden settings sections, returning the app to its full state.
+The last state in use will be restored when next starting the app.
   - Starting manually: anytime, but preferably before MSFS or in the Main Menu.
 The utility will stop itself when MSFS closes.
   - Closing the Window does not close the utility, use the Context Menu of the SysTray Icon.
   - Clicking on the SysTray Icon opens the Window (again).